Cherry Blossoms in Toronto’s High Park are expected to reach peak bloom later this week due to rising temperatures.

 High Park’s Cherry trees are concentrated in three areas in High Park – Cherry Hill, near the sports fields and at the Jamie Bell Playground.

-The city will not allow parking inside High Park during the peak bloom period.
-Vehicle access with the exception of TTC Wheel-Trans vehicles will be restricted.
-High Park will continue to be closed to vehicle traffic on weekends and public holidays.
+The city will not allow parking inside High Park during the peak bloom period anticipated to begin May 5, 2025.
+Vehicle access, with the exception of TTC Wheel-Trans vehicles, will be restricted.
+High Park will remain closed to vehicle traffic on weekends and public holidays.

 The closure dates are weather-dependent and will be announced when the bloom period is determined.